umang94/xkcdBot/README.md

-The unofficial XKCD Twitter Bot
+# XKCD Twitter Bot

+A Simple twitter bot that makes periodic tweets of XKCD comics (updated every Monday, Wednesday and Saturday).